-The universal application works on iPhone, iPad, and Apple Watch.
-It comes in the same Standard/Pro tiered pricing model as OmniFocus 2.
+The universal iOS application works on iPhone, iPad, and Apple Watch.
+The macOS client needs to be bought in seperate.
+Both come in the same Standard/Pro tiered pricing model as OmniFocus 2.

 The OmniFocus for Web client comes last, and there is frankly not much known about it, except that is was announced for this calendar year.
 After years of nagging in the forums, the The Omni Group developers got roped into bringing their app to this new platform.

 The Web client is mostly a dumbed down version of OmniFocus for macOS, just inside the browser.
 It has virtually no customizations, and comes without most of the Pro version gimmicks.
 That means, there are no custom perspectives, no forecasts, many advanced features are simply not there.

 Putting that aside, it serves as a companion.
 You have quick access to your Inbox, Projects, and Tag overviews, and it is possible to adding or editing tasks.
 Therefore, you can access the Web tool at work on a Windows or Linux computer, without the need for a Mac.